Five different players score ten or more points for the Wildcats.

-James Bell scores 25 points and grabs 14 rebounds in victory.
+James Bell scores 18 points in loss.

-Villanova vs. St. Joseph's (USATSI)
+Villanova vs. Providence (USATSI)

 In a program long defined by achievement, Jay Wright has in his 12 seasons as head coach placed his own imprint of success on Wildcat basketball.
 Under his dynamic stewardship, which includes national and BIG EAST coaching awards, Villanova has re-established its place among the national elite.